InstantGroup: Instant Template Generation for Scalable Group of Brain MRI Registration: Methods

+The proposed method utilizes the widely used generative model named variational autoencoders (VAEs) \cite{kingma2013auto, rezende2014stochastic} to encode the brain MRI scans into a latent representation and decode them back.
+The encoder, parameterized by $\Phi$, encodes input $x$ into an approximated multivariate latent distribution $q_\Phi(z|x)$.
+The decoder, parameterized by $\theta$, reconstructs the image $\hat{x} \sim p_\theta(x|z)$ from the sampled latent representation vector $z \sim q_\Phi(z|x)$.
+Both the encoder and decoder employ 3D convolutional neural networks.
+The optimization objective is to maximize the reconstruction likelihood between $x$ and $\hat{x}$ while minimizing the KL divergence between the learned posterior $q_\Phi(z|x)$ and the assumed normal prior distribution $p(z)$.
+A scaling factor $\beta$ \cite{higgins2017beta} is applied to the KL term for more flexible latent space representation:

-We utilize the arithmetic on latent vectors of VAEs to generate the explicit common center for MRI groups of arbitrary size, which enables our framework to be applied to any variant scales of problems that break through the fixed-size limitation of previous learning-based methods.
-Given the group of $N$ MRI subjects $I_1, I_2, ..., I_N$ over space $\Omega \subset \mathbb{R}^3$ to be registered to the same space, we first feed them into the encoder separately (can be in parallel) and get their corresponding latent vectors $z_1, z_2, ..., z_N$; compute the average as the vector of common space.
-Then, the registration template is constructed from the average vector through the decoder.
+As shown in Figure \ref{fig:overview} (d), we leverage the arithmetic on latent vectors of VAEs to generate the explicit common center for MRI groups of arbitrary size, which overcomes the fixed-size limitation of previous learning-based methods.
+Given the group of $N$ MRI subjects $I_1, I_2, ..., I_N$ over space $\Omega \subset \mathbb{R}^3$ in the testing stage, we first feed them separately (can be in parallel) into the encoder and obtain their latent vectors $z_1, z_2, ..., z_N$.
+Second, compute the average vector $\bar{z} = \frac{1}{N} \sum_i^N z_i$, which is the centroid of the representatives.
+Finally, the decoder constructs the template from $\bar{z}$ for GIR.